What Is Kodi?

-For more information or to learn how to do advanced stuff like downgrade to an older version of Kodi or install Kodi on rare flavors of Linux, check out Kodi’s official Linux installation guide.
+For more information or to learn how to do advanced stuff like the downgrade to an older version of Kodi or install Kodi on rare flavors of Linux, check out Kodi’s official Linux installation guide.

 How to install Kodi on Raspberry Pi

 Raspberry Pi is a super small computer often used to teach kids about computer science.